from collections import defaultdict

 from ....data.subject import Subject

-from ... import IntensityTransform, FourierTransform
+from ...fourier import FourierTransform

 from .. import RandomTransform

-[docs]class RandomGhosting(RandomTransform, IntensityTransform):
+class RandomGhosting(RandomTransform, IntensityTransform):

 r"""Add random MRI ghosting artifact.